saumyapalk23/Spoiler-Alert-25su2-Project-Template/README.md

+# What this project is - updated 8/11

+Our project is meant to be an app similar to letterboxd where you can view and review different shows.
+It uses data from users, shows, actors, and directors to allow users to rate, review, and discuss their favorite shows.
+The database is built in MySQL with the application built using python, streamlit, and flask.

+The app is run using app, api, and database containers in docker desktop.
+The users are accessed by buttons on the home page, and each user profile has access to different features based on their hypothetical role in the apps userbase.
+We have Amanda, who is a system administrator, Sally, an aspiring filmmaker, John, a (not very) casual binger (roll credits), and Alex, who is a data analyst.

+The buttons controlling the login direct to each users home page, as well as granting the role's dedicated sessionstate, which grants different functionalities.
+Most basically, it changes what each user sees based on their user stories, but also gives each user access to different nav bars on the left side, which would be most practical for an admin who would have greater permissions than an ordinary user.

+The routes in the backend are all SQL commands, which make it easy for keywords to narrow down the list of shows as in the search by keywords or as in adding data in the form of reviews or comments on those reviews.

 # Summer 2 2025 CS 3200 Project Template

 This is a template repo CS 3200 Summer 2 2025 Course Project.